-Provide a summary of the parental involvement activities provided during the previous school year for private schools implementing a Title I, Part A program [Section 1120(a)(1)].

-count Content and Type of Activity Number of Participants Schools Participating Anticipated Impact on Student Achievement Parent reading or math Reading and Math materials used over 1 bags through Catapult 10 2 the summer minimizes the summer gap for summer bridge. and increases student achievement.
+Provide a summary of the parental involvement activities provided for private schools implementing a Title count Content and Type of Activity Number of Participants Schools Participating Anticipated Impact on Student Achievement Parent reading or math bags through Catapult for summer bridge. i 3 Reading and Math materials used over the summer minimizes the summer gap and increases student achievement.